Christmas Store: 2021

 Unitarian Fellowship of Houston

 High School Hunters for the Hungry

 2020 has been an exciting time for East Spring Branch Food Pantry.
-With the virus our numbers have gone from an average of 650 families each month to as high as 995 in April .
-In the beginning everyone was frantic to get food and get it quickly.
-The volunteers who have issues had to step back from serving because of the fear of catching the virus.
-The rest of the volunteers have stepped up by serving frequently to fill the teams.
-And thankfully, many persons have come to us to volunteer and to bring donations of food and/or money.
-When things get tough we have the resources to purchase the items needed to serve an abundance of food to those who come to us.
+With the virus, our numbers have gone from an average of 650 families each month to as high as 995 in April.
+Early on, everyone was frantic to stock up on food.
+Some volunteers have had to step back from serving, but other volunteers have stepped up by serving frequently to fill the teams.
+Thankfully, many persons have come to us to volunteer and to bring donations of food and/or money.
+When things get tough, we have the resources to purchase the items needed to serve an abundance of food to those who come to us.

-One of our volunteers drives to Spring occasionally to purchase wonderful produce for the pantry.
-While there recently a woman asked about her purchase and Denise told her it was for a Food pantry.
+One of our volunteers drives to Spring, TX occasionally to purchase wonderful produce for the pantry.
+While there, a woman asked about her purchase and our volunteer told her it was for a food pantry.
 She made video to thank us, and it is attached.
-We love wonderful reviews by our guests!!
-Stay Safe and Healthy Everyone.
+We love wonderful reviews by our guests!
+Stay safe and healthy, everyone.

-Previously the pantry used one-half of its current building and shared it with the maintenance equipment of the church.
-We took over the whole building and added 20 feet to the current building.
-The photo below shows the artist rendering of the new Pantry before construction started.
-We now occupy the entire 1600 ft. building.
+Previously, the pantry used one-half of its current building and shared it with the maintenance equipment of the church.
+In 2015, we took over the entire building and added on 20 feet.
 In addition, we built the church a new storage facility.
-The choice-style pantry now looks like a small grocery store, where our friends can come and with guidance choose the food their families would like to eat.
-Having more space enables us to take advantage of bargains from the Houston Food Bank, it also provides space for nutrition classes, and even attracts more volunteers, so we can be open at night to better serve our working clients.
-We have enlarged the Storage building to incorporate a Donation Center where donations can be dropped off.
+The photo below shows the artist rendering of the new pantry before construction started.
+While we were once a small pantry, giving our clients pre-packaged bags of food, our choice-style pantry now looks like a small grocery store, where our clients can come and, with guidance, choose the food their families would like to eat.
+In 2019, we enlarged the storage building to incorporate a Donation Center where donations can be dropped off.